astoreyai/ai_scientist/tutorials/08_grant_proposals/README.md

 **Reviewer Thinking**: "Can they actually pull this off?
 Is the plan rigorous?"

-**✓ Checkpoint**: Approach section is detailed, rigorous, and feasible.
+**Checkpoint**: Approach section is detailed, rigorous, and feasible.

 ---